SanterreJo/homebridge-hilo/README.md

 1. **Preparation**
    - Note your Homebridge server's IP address or domain name
    - Ensure port 8880 is accessible:
+     - In most cases, port 8880 is accessible without additional configuration
      - For Docker: Add `-p 8880:8880` to your command
      - For reverse proxy: Configure port 8880